 We can see then, that glutathione deficiency can easily be connected to a lack of amino acids.
 These are the building blocks of proteins and can thus be obtained from a number of dietary sources.
 However, this supply is not always infallible.
 The most obvious problem is poor nutritional intake with inadequate levels of protein.
 Another, more complex reason, is poor absorption of protein, which can be caused by digestive problems or even alcohol consumption.
 Some forms of cancer and associated chemotherapy have also been shown to affect the amount of available amino acids.

-Reduced glutathione levels may also decrease when it is supporting the body’s defence mechanisms in withstanding multiple external attacks (pollution, UV rays, environmental stress …).
-As mentioned, it is able to neutralise the reactive oxygen species that damage cells.
-In fulfilling this protective role, reduced glutathione is converted into oxidized glutathione, at which point it becomes inactive.
+Reduced glutathione levels may also decrease when it is supporting the body’s defense mechanisms in withstanding multiple external attacks (pollution, UV rays, environmental stress …).
+As mentioned, it is able to neutralize the reactive oxygen species that damage cells.
+In fulfilllling this protective role, reduced glutathione is converted into oxidized glutathione, at which point it becomes inactive.
 As a result, concentrations of active glutathione fall.

 Low glutathione levels have also been associated with premature aging.
 In a study of elderly individuals, those with the highest glutathione levels were found to be the healthiest.
 Researchers also noted a lower incidence of disease in this group.
 Meanwhile, an elevated status in reduced glutathione has been found to be linked to a number of processes associated with longevity, with an apparent connection between glutathione and the activity of telomerase, an enzyme which influences cell survival by maintaining telomeres.
 Lastly, a lack of reduced glutathione has been associated with a decline in certain of the body’s functions.
 This is due to cumulative damage to mitochondrial DNA which would otherwise have been reduced by glutathione’s antioxidant activity and protective effects.